raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 Session Signaling messages MUST only be carried in protocols and in environments where a session may be established according to the definition above.
-Standard DNS over TCP, and DNS over TLS {{?RFC7858}}
+Standard DNS over TCP {{!RFC1035}}, and DNS over TLS
-are appropriate protocols.
+{{?RFC7858}} are appropriate protocols.
 DNS over plain UDP is not appropriate since it fails on both the bi-directional initiation requirement and the message order delivery requirement.

 Session Signaling messages relate only to the specific session in which they are being carried.
 Where a middle box (e.g. a DNS proxy,